appsody/website/content/docs/stacks/package.md

     REPO            	    ID            	VERSION  	TEMPLATES        	DESCRIPTION
     dev.local	            <stack-id>	    <version>   *<template>	        <stack-description>
     ```
-1. Create a directory to initialize your project in, for example:
-    ```
-    mkdir my-project
-    ```
-1. Navigate to the directory of your new project, for example:
-    ```
-    cd my-project
-    ```
-1. Use `appsody init` to create new projects using the packaged stack:
+3. Create a project directory and within it use the Appsody CLI to create new projects using the packaged stack:
     ```
     appsody init dev.local/<stack-id>
     ```